Anchors Aweigh! Sail for Optimal Unified Multi-Modal Representations: Experiment

 \paragraph{Results on cross-modal retrieval.} Table~\ref{tab:retrieval} shows the performance for One-to-One and Two-to-One retrieval tasks. \modelname consistently excels in One-to-One retrieval for text and audio modalities, while \faname performs better for video retrieval.
 This might be due to the power of text to describe, which may be suitable for \faname anchored at text modality.
 A notable observation is that the centroid of video and audio embeddings achieves the best text retrieval performance.
 This implies complementary information exists and is captured by \modelnamex.

 \paragraph{Results on sarcasm \& speaker classification.}

 Table~\ref{tab:results_classification_mlp} presents results for sarcasm detection and speaker classification tasks, where Sar-1 indicates Top-1 accuracy for sarcasm, and Spk-$k$, $k=1,3,5$ represent Top-k accuracies for speaker classification.
 It is important to highlight that \modelname and \faname are trained on a single modality (\textbf{Tr}) and evaluated on a different modality (\textbf{Ev}) in a zero-shot setting, which can effectively measure the ability of multi-modal alignment.

 In this experiment, \modelname consistently outperforms \faname and UniBind across all pairs of train and evaluation modalities, which can be distributed to \modelname generally learning a better unified embedding space than \fanamex.
 UniBind performs poorly in the zero-shot cross-modal experiment, which we believe is due to its insufficient multi-modal alignment.
 Since UniBind utilizes LLM-augmented descriptions for each modality and binds other encoders to these descriptions, multi-modal alignment may fail if the descriptions are dispersed across the embedding space.
 As analyzed in Section~\ref{subsec:fix_anchor} and Section~\ref{subsec:analysis_centro}, these results highlight the \modelnamex’s ability to preserve intra and shared information among modalities, which are useful in unknown downstream tasks.
 Moreover, the zero-shot setting verifies the multi-modal alignment of \modelnamex.

+\paragraph{Comparison with ImageBind backbone.} We compare the performance of \faname and \modelname using the ImageBind backbone~\citep{girdhar2023imagebind} to assess whether \modelname yields additional gains over ImageBind, which was pretrained on large-scale datasets and is optimized primarily for the image modality.
+As shown in Table~\ref{tab:cross_modal_ret}, \modelname outperforms ImageBind on the DreamBooth~\citep{ruiz2023dreambooth}, AVE~\citep{tian2018audio}, AudioSet~\citep{audioset}, and UR-FUNNY~\citep{urfunny} datasets—even with 1) a strong pretrained backbone, 2) an image-anchored modality, and 3) a bimodal setup.
+We expect this gap to widen with a weaker backbone, without the image modality, or as additional modalities are introduced, as also evidenced by the synthetic and MUStARD results.
+These findings align with our analysis of dynamic anchor binding and highlight its effectiveness across nearly all evaluated scenarios.
+See Appendix~\ref{app:dream} for more discussion.